What is VEDS?

 Major complications in childhood are very rare and death prior to the age of 10 is less common.
 In late childhood, some of the facial features of VEDS become more apparent, bruising may increase because of activity, spontaneous pneumothorax (lung collapse) may occur, and colonic ruptures sometimes occur, usually in the sigmoid colon.
 By age 20, about a quarter of those with a known VEDS diagnosis have had a signiﬁcant complication, such as bowel rupture, arterial rupture, or spontaneous pneumothorax.
 Some of those with VEDS may develop a prematurely aged appearance, especially on the limbs with acrogeria or old appearing hands and feet.
 Even with these outward features, the diagnosis is not commonly considered because VEDS is thought to be a rare condition and most clinicians have only heard about it.

-Get information about VEDS in our printable download.
+Get information about VEDS in our printable download (available in English and Spanish).